-Astro’s Playroom has never felt like a platform in itself, because it has a natural desire to showcase all the tricks and innovative design features of DualSense.
+Astro’s Playroom has never felt like a platform because it has a natural desire to showcase all the tricks and innovative design features of DualSense.
 Don’t get me wrong, because it’s free on Playstation 5, but the lack of intrigue and functional but forgotten levels makes it hard to remember when you’re done playing.

 Astro’s Playroom looks like another well-oiled cog in a big, imposing car in a year that has already yielded us several amazing platform names.